Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 **Notes**

 - The *"sku"* is a required attribute to create a product.
 You can choose it freely depending on your SKU structure, as long it is a string, that is, a sequence of characters.
 For detailed information, see [The product object](./05_ManageProducts.md#the-product-object).
 - The *"attributeSetId"* represents the product type and is a required attribute to create a product.
 Attribute sets must be previously created in the *PIM* or the *DataHub* modules based on your product structure.
 For detailed information, see [Attribute sets](./03_KeyConcepts.md#attribute-sets).
-To find out the attribute set, or any entity, ID, see [Retrieve entity data](./04_RetrieveEntityData.md).
+To find out the attribute set, or any other entity, ID, see [Retrieve entity data](./04_RetrieveEntityData.md).
 -  The attributes provided are the standard Actindo attributes contained in the *PIM basic set*.
 If you have created your own attributes and attribute sets, the attribute names will probably differ.
 If desired, you can get a list of all attributes created in an attribute set via API, see [List the attributes in an attribute set](./04_RetrieveEntityData.md#list-the-attributes-in-an-attribute-set).
 - The scope (with the key *online_shop* in this example) and languages (language codes *en_US* and *es_ES*) must also be specified accordingly.

-[comment]: <> (AttributeSetId jetzt als Object?
-AttributeSet/Id?
-Check!)

 ## Set up the OAuth authorization